 - 1 teaspoon salt

-- Whisk together the water, vinegar, sugar, and salt in a medium saucepan.
-Bring to a boil and whisk until sugar and salt has dissolved.
+- In a medium saucepan, whisk together the water, vinegar, sugar, and salt.
+Bring to a boil and whisk until sugar and salt has dissolved, about 1-2 minutes.